Planning Your Catholic Wedding

 Bride: I, (name), take you, (name), to be my husband.
 I promise to be faithful to you in good times and in bad, in sickness and in health, to love you and to honor you all the days of my life.

 Groom: I, (name), take you, (name), for my lawful wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

 Bride: I, (name), take you, (name), for my lawful husband, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

 Once you've chosen the form of the vows, you'll want to decide whether to memorize the words of consent (vows).
 There are two advantages to memorizing the vows.
 First, speaking the vows provides a fuller, richer symbol of your consent to be married.
 And second, the act of memorizing the words of consent in the months and weeks leading up to the wedding is also a good spiritual practice that will help you to focus on the deeper meaning of your marriage.

 Priest: (Name), do you take (name) to be your wife?
-Do you promise to be true to her in good times and in bad, in sickness and in health, to love her and honor her all the days of your life?
+Do you promise to be faithful to her in good times and in bad, in sickness and in health, to love her and to honor her all the days of your life?

 Groom: I do.

 Priest: (Name), do you take (name) to be your husband?
-Do you promise to be true to him in good times and in bad, in sickness and in health, to love him and honor him all the days of your life?
+Do you promise to be faithful to him in good times and in bad, in sickness and in health, to love him and to honor him all the days of your life?

 Bride: I do.